MindSphere Gateway¶

 gateway.region123.mindsphere.io/api/iot/v3/assets

-: a client calls regionregion123
+: A client calls regionregion123

-, to access the IoT core API v3, endpoint assets.gateway.region123.mindsphere.io/api/assetmanagement/v3/assets
+to access the IoT core API v3 endpoint assets.gateway.region123.mindsphere.io/api/assetmanagement/v3/assets

-: a client calls regionregion123
+: A client calls regionregion123

-, to access the Asset Management API v3, endpoint assets.
+to access the Asset Management API v3 endpoint assets.

 southgate.{region}[-{env}].{mindsphere-domain}/api/{apiName}[-{apiProvider}]/v{major}/{endpoint}